leros-dev/leros-doc/README.md

 # leros-doc
-Documentation of the Leros project
+Documentation of the Leros project.
+The handbook is available as LaTeX source in the [Handbook](handbook).